httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Identifiers are short textual identifiers; their abstract model is identical to their expression in the textual HTTP serialisation.
 Parsers MUST support identifiers with at least 64 characters.

-The ABNF for identifiers is:
+The ABNF for identifiers in HTTP/1 headers is:

 ~~~ abnf
 identifier = lcalpha *( lcalpha / DIGIT / "_" / "-"/ "*" / "/" )